umbraco/UmbracoDocs/10/umbraco-deploy/deployment-workflow/import-export.md

 As well as importing the content and schema directly, we also provide support for modifying the items as part of the process.

-For example, you may have taken an export from an Umbraco 8 site, and are looking to import it into Umbraco 10 or 12.
+For example, you may have taken an export from an Umbraco 8 site, and are looking to import it into a newer major version.
 In this situation, most content and schema will carry over without issue.
 However, you may have some items that are no longer compatible.
 Usually this is due to a property editor - either a built-in Umbraco one or one provided by a package.
 These may no longer be available in the new version.

 Often though there is a similar replacement.
 Using Deploy's import feature we can transform the exported content for the obsolete property into that used by the new one during the import.
 The migration to a content set compatible with the new versions can then be completed.